GreenPlanet-Capital/StratDaemon/README.md

 - You might have to enter Robinhood's 2FA code if you are running this for the first time.

-- If you are using a Google account, you would need to generate an App Password for authentication.
+- If you are using Gmail notif integration, you would need to generate an App Password for authentication.
 You can do this by visiting [Google App Passwords](https://myaccount.google.com/apppasswords). `config.ini` should be updated with the generated password.